mattmkim/PPI-filtering/README.md

 The naive approach to filtering utilizes the aforementioned clustering algorithm.
 Visualizations of true and false positive atoms showed that false positives can be found in small clusters; thus, by determining the location of atoms in small clusters (sizes 1, 2 and 3), these atoms can be filtered out of the predictions of the PPI to improve the accuracy of PPI prediction.

-Data from simulations that indicated which atoms were predicted to be a part of the PPI when the protein was exposed to different values of a potential was used to determine the indices of true and false positives, using the `false_positives()` and `true_positives()` methods.
+Data from simulations that indicated which atoms were predicted to be a part of the PPI when the protein was exposed to different values of a potential was used to determine the indices of true and false positives, using the `false_positives()` and `true_positives()` functions.
 For each value of potential, the method `clustering_info_pred_interface_atoms()` was called, which internally calls `cluster_pred_interface_atoms()`.
 This method clusters atoms that are predicted to be a part of the PPI at a specified potential value.
 By iterating through the clusters found, the atoms that are a part of clusters of sizes 1, 2 or 3 were found.

 Next, at each potential value where a prediction was made, intersections between the atoms considered as true and false positives and the atoms that were to be filtered out were removed, and the "new" true and false positives were stored in `FP_dict_filter` and `TP_dict_filter`.